-Occupational therapy at STAR Institute for SPD Treatment Center focuses on arousal regulation and relationship-based direct intervention.
-We believe that priorities for treatment must be geared toward three quality of life priorities: increased social participation, self-regulation and self-esteem.
+Occupational therapy at STAR Institute focuses on arousal regulation and relationship-based direct intervention.
+We believe that priorities for treatment must be geared toward three quality of life priorities: increased social participation, self-regulation, and self-esteem.
 Generally, therapy includes strategies for modulation and discrimination of sensation as well as increased postural control and motor planning using a sensory integration approach as needed.
 We also incorporate parent-identified priorities for changes in daily functioning at home, at school, and/or in the community.
 Always there is a focus on improving parent-child relationships and joie de vivre (joy in life).

-The goal of occupational therapy is to enable children with SPD to accurately detect, regulate, and interpret sensations, and the execution of appropriate motor and behavioral responses to sensations so that children are able to perform everyday activities in a functional manner.
+The goal of occupational therapy is to enable children with sensory challenges to accurately detect, regulate, and interpret sensations, and the execution of appropriate motor and behavioral responses to sensations so that children are able to perform everyday activities in a functional manner.